You are currently browsing the tag archive for the ‘insects’ tag.

-Like the other early Silly Symphonies, there’s only one long dance routine and no story whatsoever.
+Like the other early Silly Symphonies, there’s only one long sequence of unrelated dance scenes, there’s no story whatsoever, and a lot of the animation is repetitive.
 This makes ‘Summer’ rather tiresome to watch.
 It’s undoubtedly the weakest entry of the four seasons, and one of the weakest of all Silly Symphonies.
 Like ‘Springtime‘ and ‘Autumn‘ it was directed by Ub Iwerks, and somehow, it shows the animator’s lesser ambitions.

 Watch ‘Summer’ yourself and tell me what you think:

 To the previous Silly Symphony: The Merry Dwarfs

 Director: Winsor McCay

 These films are the animated counterparts of his comic strip of the same name, which run from 1904 to 1913.
 The films, like the comics, are about ordinary people having a bad dream.
 When they awake, they blame it on the food they’ve eaten.

 The three animated Dreams of a Rarebit Fiend can be regarded as McCay’s most mature works.
 They’re not as revolutionary as ‘Gertie the Dinosaur‘ or ‘The Sinking of the Lusitania‘, but they display a total command of form and style, and they are flawless in their execution.
 It’s too bad, McCay didn’t complete any other film after these three, although he lived for another 13 years.